KDL Fixtures Revealed | Radio Kerry

 Denny Division 2B

-7-00 Spa Road Fc v CS ClochainBreannainn , Venue Mounthawk Park All-Weather Pitch
+4-30 Spa Road v Lisard Wanderers , Venue Mounthawk Park All-Weather Pitch .